johannwpli/tv-wall/README.md

 `WEBSITE` https://johann.li/

 `ORIGIN` TV Wall inspired by the [反送中直播台 No China Extradition Live](https://ncehk2019.github.io/) project<sup>2</sup>, which live-streamed Hong Kong in 2019.
 Wars never end and are always nearby.
-Taiwanese fought against the government in 2014, while Thailand people and Belarusian in 2020, and Myanmar in 2021.
-Now 2022, Ukraine is being under attack by Russia.
+Taiwanese fought against the government in 2014, while Thailand people and Belarusian in 2020, Myanmar in 2021, and China in 2022.
+Battles between countries have continued and lasted, such as Russia and Ukraine.
+The conflict since 2014 even saw a significant escalation as Russia launched a full-scale invasion of Ukraine in February 2022.
 However, Earth citizens who pursue democracy will continue to stand together and fight for freedom.

 `COMPATIBILITY` TV Wall supports multi browsers and devices, including mobiles, tablets, and computers.<sup>3</sup>